ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/1-CoRW2.md

 ---

 :::Note
-Be sure to include your spreadsheet, including tables, plots and sample calculations.
+Be sure to include all the tables, plots and reasoning in your **written report**.
 :::

 # The Experiment